 Latham team recognized as appellate court affirms previous decisions against the US Department of Justice's challenge to U.S. Sugar's purchase of Imperial Sugar.

-David Johnson represents clients in antitrust and securities litigation, government investigations, and complex commercial disputes.
+David Johnson represents clients in antitrust litigation, government investigations, and other complex commercial disputes.

-Mr. Johnson’s antitrust litigation work has covered a wide range of conduct and merger challenges, including allegations of price-fixing, group boycotts, conspiracies among buyers (monopsonization), monopolization, and other allegations under Sections 1 and 2 of the Sherman Antitrust Act, and Section 7 of the Clayton Act.
+Mr. Johnson’s antitrust litigation work has covered a wide range of conduct and merger challenges, including federal merger trials, allegations of price-fixing, group boycotts, monopolization, and other allegations under federal and state antitrust laws.

 Prior to joining Latham, Mr. Johnson served as law clerk to US District Judge James C. Cacheris of the Eastern District of Virginia, served as judicial extern to US Circuit Judge Steven G. Agee of the US Court of Appeals for the Fourth Circuit, and completed an internship at the US Department of Justice Antitrust Division in Washington, D.C.